Nerada/challenges.win.countries/README.md

 Analyzing a grid.

 ## Details
-A grid is devided by countries (numbers), make an application that will show the total regions on the grid.
+A grid is divided into countries (numbers).
+Make an application that will show the total amount of regions on the grid.
-A country region is defined as every coordinate that is linked (N,E,S,W) with another coordinate from the same country.
+A region consists of all the coordinates that are directly linked (N,E,S,W) with other coordinates from the same country.
 <br />
 <br />
 Example:<br />